 1. Adding email and chat to call center capabilities

 In 2018, 54% of customers connected with businesses through email, using it more than any other customer service channel.
 Hubspot research found that 62% of customers want to use email to connect with businesses and 42% want to use live chat.
 Their research also discovered that 90% of customers think an immediate response (defined by 60% of customers as within 10 minutes) is important or very important.
 As consumers demand quick answers, self-service options, and channels that can be used on-the-go, email and chat have emerged as the leading solutions.
 To keep consumers happy, businesses now need to offer an omnichannel customer experience that meets them on their preferred channel.
-By adding omnichannel options such as email and chat, call centers can keep satisfaction high and business thriving.
+By adding omnichannel customer service options such as email and chat, call centers can keep satisfaction high and business thriving.

 2. Using solutions that enable agent and customer success